Singapore Conference 2026

 Must be represented in:

-GA Committees & Commissions with 3- 7 delegates according to the delegations list in pages above.
+GA Committees & Commissions with 3- 7 delegates according to the delegations list.

 3 7

-The size of the delegations will vary according to the type of delegation and the need to be represented in a particular committee or council based on the agenda items affecting these delegations.
-The complete list of available delegations with the specific committees per delegation can be found in our Registration Handbook under Downloads.
+The complete list of available delegations with the specific committees per delegation can be found in our Registration & Conference Information guide under Downloads.

 SECURITY COUNCIL COUNTRY